hashicorp/terraform-kubernetes-terraform-cloud-operator/README.md

-# terraform-kubernetes-terraform-cloud-operator
+# Terraform Cloud Operator Installation Module
-This module uses the kubernetes provider and beta kubernetes manifest resource to install the Terraform Cloud Operator for Kubernetes.
+This Terraform module uses the [Kubernetes provider](https://registry.terraform.io/providers/hashicorp/kubernetes/latest) and beta [Kubernetes `manifest` resource](https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs/resources/manifest) to install the Terraform Cloud Operator for Kubernetes.

-By default, it creates a namespace and two secrets named terraformrc and workspacesecrets.
-The operator is installed in that provided namespace.
+By default, it creates a namespace and two secrets named `terraformrc` and `workspacesecrets`.
+The operator is installed in the provided namespace.

-An example configuration to use this module could be:
+Example Usage:
 ```
 # main.tf
 provider "kubernetes" {